End-to-end SDK generation and publishing with GitHub Actions

 file from the repo.

-noteYou can leave this as the pet store spec for now, and update it later.
-This will allow you to test the workflow without needing to update the spec file.
+noteYou can leave this as the Petstore spec for now and update it later.
+This way, you can test the workflow without needing to change the spec file.

 -